 Cervical cancer is preventable, testing is important

-We are currently not accepting referrals for Pap testing.
+We are currently not accepting referrals for Pap/ HPV testing.
 You can find a Pap clinic near you at BCCA.ca.

 HPV